 Grants and Scholarships

 Monmouth University established the Graduate Scholarship program to provide assistance to students who have demonstrated outstanding academic achievement.
-Partial-tuition scholarships are awarded by the Office of Graduate Admission and are made on the basis of the student’s cumulative grade point average; master's degree candidates will be awarded on the basis of the undergraduate graduate grade point average, while beginning in Fall 2017 doctoral degree candidates will be awarded on the basis of their master's degree cumulative grade point average.
-Award amounts vary as a function of the student’s cumulative grade point average and the number of registered credits each term.
+Partial-tuition scholarships are awarded by the Office of Graduate Admission to students in most degree programs (students in the Physician Assistant and Speech Language Pathology programs are not eligible) and are made on the basis of the student’s cumulative grade point average; master's degree candidates will be awarded on the basis of the undergraduate graduate grade point average, while doctoral degree candidates will be awarded on the basis of their master's degree cumulative grade point average.
+Award amounts vary as a function of the student’s entering cumulative grade point average and the number of registered credits each term.
 International candidates’ grade point averages are converted to the American grading system.
 All applicants for admission are automatically evaluated for scholarship eligibility; the student need not complete a separate application.
 Awards are not made in combination with the following forms of assistance: tuition remission or exchange, Second Master’s Scholarships, Math/Science Educator Scholarships, and senior citizen tuition discounts.
 However, the Graduate Scholarship may be combined with graduate assistantships and employer tuition reimbursement; as long as the value of the combined awards does not exceed the amount of tuition and fees (fees do not include books) assessed to the student's account.
 Scholarships are renewable throughout the duration of the student’s enrollment, as long as the student maintains a minimum cumulative grade point average of at least 3.00.
 Graduate scholarships are available during the regular academic year (i.e., fall and spring semesters) and in the summer term(s) provided the student enrolls in a total of at least six credits during the course of the summer.

 Second Master’s Scholarship